anreitersimon/Medbrain-Tutorial/STEP3.md

 -------------

-Next-up is building the Navigation-flow
+Next-up is Building the Application Structure

 [Continue to Step 4 of the Tutorial](STEP4.md)